masyihai/aimasyo/README.md

-# 会いましょ！
+# Kumpul

 > Make planning easier.

-**Aimasyo** is a lightweight group hangout planner.
+**Kumpul** is a lightweight group hangout planner.
 Mark your free days, see when everyone overlaps, and lock in a date — no group chat chaos required.

 <details>
   <summary>Table of Contents</summary>